📕

 In this article, you’ll find live chat scripts for the following situations:

-First off, let’s answer some questions—
+First off, let’s answer the biggest question—

 That’s in theory.
 Let’s move on to the practical part—

-Customer service live chat scripts for copy-pasting.
+Customer service chat scripts for copy-pasting.

 Look out for information in square brackets, you’ll have to edit it.